RichardRosario/stall-react-node-version/README.md

 3. replace static data with dynamic data from mongodb
 4. create new productroutes
 5. implement edit products functionality for admin users
+6. added ability for admin user to delete products